Will Healthcare Costs Crack Your Nest Egg?

 Part D enrollment is different from Original Medicare.
 With Original Medicare, you are automatically enrolled when you turn 65 if you already receive benefits from Social Security or the Railroad Retirement Board.
 For Medicare Part D, you will need to choose and enroll in a plan.

 The Medicare Part D plan you select can make a big difference in your costs over time.
 Make sure to choose one that covers the medications you need now ― but also consider what you may need in the future.
-Look for a plan that includes support from specialist pharmacists who can help you adhere to your medication program.
+Look for a plan that includes support from specialist pharmacists who can help you adhere to your medication program if you develop a chronic condition.

 Remember: The right Part D plan can help stretch your retirement dollars.
 The wrong one could crack your nest egg!